Pacific Harbour maintenance dredging, Bribie Island

 What is the dredged material?

-The material has been tested and assessed against the relevant guidelines and is suitable for land-based disposal.
+Tests found that the material is, for the most part, very soft, dark grey marine clays and sand with occasional clays.
+It was tested and assessed against relevant guidelines and is suitable for land-based disposal.

 How much material will be dredged?